nomemory/tutorial-java8-streams-lambdas/README.md

 The `::` notation is mainly used to reference existing methods, static methods or even constructors.

-So for example if we want to sort a `String[]` using the `compareToIgnoreCase()` method from the [String class](docs.oracle.com/javase/8/docs/api/java/lang/String.html) we would write something like this:
+So for example if we want to sort a `String[]` using the `compareToIgnoreCase()` method from the [String class](docs.oracle.com/javase/8/docs/api/java/lang/String.html) we could write something like this:

 ```java
 String[] stringArray = { "Andrei", "ion", "Sara", "Avraham", "Steven", "deborah", "michael" };
 Arrays.sort(stringArray, (s1, s2) -> s1.compareToIgnoreCase(s2));
 ```

-Instead of writing a lambda that uses the `compareToIgnoreCase()` explicitily we can reference the method directly just like in the following example:
+The good part is that instead of writing a lambda that uses the `compareToIgnoreCase()` explicitily, we can reference the method directly, like in the following example:

 ```java
  String[] stringArray = { "Andrei", "ion", "Sara", "Avraham", "Steven", "deborah", "michael" };